 Here in KinderCrescent we know how important your child’s diet is to you in relation to healthy eating & nutrition.
 Keeping this in mind we have devised our own healthy eating policy and menu plans catering for all age groups attending our nursery.
 Our policy and menu plan is devised in conjunction with the HSE food & nutrition guidelines for pre-school services.
 Here in Kinder Crescent we provide meals, which are healthy and nutritious and help to provide children with the energy and nutrients they need.
 The early years are a great time to encourage children to develop a positive attitude towards food and physical activity and for children to develop good eating habits.

 - Breakfast is served each morning between 7.30am & 8.45am.
-A selection of healthy cereals, toast, orange juice and milk are available.
+A selection of healthy cereals, toast and milk are available.

 - At 10.15 am a mid-morning snack is served provided by the Nursery, consisting of milk & a selection of healthy snacks.